lgrymaloski/skills-introduction-to-github/README.md

 - You created a branch, a commit, and a pull request.
 - You merged a pull request.
 - You made your first contribution! :tada:

-My Comments:
-  In this activity, we learned the basics of GitLab including GitHub, repositories, branches, commits, and pull reuqests.
-Fromt hsi activity we gained a better understanding of how to use different features.

 ### What's next?